In Your House 13: Final Four: Main event background

-After Austin stood back up, he noticed the referees were still on the side of the ring tending to the brawling Funk and Mankind, which was the opposite side of the ring from where he had been tossed.
-Realizing that neither Korderas or Chioda had seen him touch the floor, Austin got back in the ring.
-Once he did, he pushed Vader and Undertaker, who were tangled in the ropes trying to eliminate each other, over the top to the floor.
-Hart eliminated Diesel shortly thereafter and believed he had won, and thus did not see Austin attack him from behind and toss him over the top.
-Austin was declared the winner of the match, which caused an infuriated Hart to assault both referees afterward.
+Austin, who had been feuding with Bret Hart since the latter returned to the WWF at Survivor Series in November of the previous year, had actually been thrown over the top rope by Hart during the later stages of the match.
+Austin landed on the side of the ring where referee Mike Chioda was supposed to watch for eliminations.
+Chioda, however, was not there as he had gone to the other side of the ring to assist Jim Korderas, the other referee assigned to the match, break up a fight between Mankind and Terry Funk.
+Once Austin realized that nobody saw his elimination, he climbed back into the ring and eliminated The Undertaker, Vader, and an unsuspecting Hart, who was unaware Austin returned to the match.
+Austin's win, at least for the moment, earned him a shot at WWF Champion Shawn Michaels, who defeated Sycho Sid to regain the championship in the main event match immediately following the Royal Rumble.

 The next night on Monday Night Raw, Hart came out unexpectedly at the start of the program and expressed his frustration over what he perceived as constant mistreatment since he had returned from his self-imposed exile following his loss to Michaels at WrestleMania XII.
-Hart directed his attention to Vince McMahon at ringside as he was set to take his broadcast position, demanding that he be given the WrestleMania championship match, where he would face Michaels in a rematch of their contest from the previous year (Michaels having regained the championship from Sid in the main event of the pay-per-view), since he had been the last legal man in the Rumble when the match ended.
-McMahon ignored Hart’s demand, and the three-time WWF champion responded by quitting and storming out of the ring.
+Hart specifically directed his attention to Vince McMahon at ringside as he was set to take his broadcast position.
+As far as Hart was concerned, since he had eliminated Diesel shortly after Undertaker and Vader were both taken out by Austin, he was the last legal man in the ring and therefore should be declared the winner and receive the WrestleMania title shot and rematch with Michaels.
+After McMahon refused to acknowledge him, Hart told the fans that he was quitting and left the ring.

 A short time later, WWF President Gorilla Monsoon came out to clarify the situation.
-He confirmed Austin’s victory in the Royal Rumble, citing the longstanding Federation policy of referees’ decisions being final.
-However, Austin’s win did not mean he was guaranteed the title shot due to his actions in attaining the victory.
+He confirmed Austin's victory in the Royal Rumble, citing the longstanding Federation policy of referees’ decisions being final.
+However, Austin's win did not mean he was guaranteed the title shot due to his actions in attaining the victory.